NanoSim/SOFT5/doc/manual/04_usecase1.md

 In this use case we saw how a Collection was instanciated from a C++ code and how instances of other entities was attached to it.
-The remark wrapper used the generated collection as input ran the remark (Python) code as an embedded process.
+The REMARC-wrapper used the generated collection as input ran the REMARC (Python) code as an embedded process.
 The generated ChemkinII files was then read and its contents written into the database and attached to the collection.
-In the final step we saw how JavaScript could be employed to search within a collection and use the code generator.
+In the final step we saw how JavaScript could be employed to search for registered entities within a collection and use the code generator to generate source code.